CopyrightX:CREATe alumni (2019)

 • a set of affiliated courses associated with universities and other institutions outside the United States, each taught by an expert in copyright law.

-Amy Thomas
+Dr Amy Thomas

-Ula Furgal
+Dr Ula Furgal

 How students can apply

-CopyrightX:CREATe is offered by the University of Glasgow School of Law and CREATe to selected students of the LLM Programme in Intellectual Property and the Digital Economy.
-At the moment, the course is not available to external applicants (if you are interested please consider applying for the online course, more info here).
-Details on how to enrol in the course will be offered to IP LLM students during the first semester.
-Taking Copyright in the Digital Environment is normally a prerequisite for admission.
-Within the IP LLM Programme at Glasgow University, CopyrightX:CREATe is classified as an extra-curricular and non credit-awarding activity.
+CopyrightX: CREATe is offered by the University of Glasgow School of Law and CREATe to selected students of the LLM Programme in Intellectual Property and the Digital Economy and, exceptionally, other LLM programmes with previous academic or practical experience in copyright.
+Details on how to enrol in the course will be offered to LLM students during the first semester.
+Within the LLM Programme at Glasgow University, CopyrightX: CREATe is classified as an extra-curricular and non credit-awarding activity.

 Syllabus

-CopyrightX:CREATe is intended as an advanced course in US and comparative copyright law reserved for Glasgow IP LLM students who have previously taken the main copyright course (Copyright in the Digital Environment).
-As such, CopyrightX:Glasgow will closely follow the main syllabus for the Online Sections with the addition of selected background readings.
+CopyrightX: CREATe is intended as an advanced course in US and comparative copyright law reserved for Glasgow IP LLM students.
+As such, CopyrightX: CREATe will closely follow the main syllabus for the Online Sections with the addition of selected background readings.

 Additional information